-28 https://drive.google.com/file/d/1AnG_FMus-gfCDC8HyOS186yzH0JLcsVz/view have been used to build housing in the Greater Boston area, though stick-built construction remains the predominant method of construction.
+2 https://drive.google.com/file/d/1AnG_FMus-gfCDC8HyOS186yzH0JLcsVz/view

-With a regional approach, we will effectively tackle one of the largest barriers to the widespread use of offsite construction in the Greater Boston area: the lack of a manufacturing facility in close proximity to cities and towns in the State where housing is most needed.
-Through extensive engagement with subject matter experts and stakeholders, it has become apparent that the lack of a manufacturing facility within 50 miles of Boston is the most significant barrier to its use due to both the transportation and logistical challenges of transporting modules across state and country boundaries, and the pressure to employ local residents throughout all phases of construction projects.
+Through extensive engagement with subject matter experts and stakeholders, it has become apparent that the lack of a manufacturing facility within 50 miles of Boston is the most significant barrier to modular construction due to both the transportation and logistical challenges of transporting modules across state and country boundaries, and the pressure to employ local residents throughout all phases of construction projects.
 To attract a large manufacturing facility, there must be sufficient demand.
-Based on our research, the optimal pipeline needed to support a large manufacturing facility is approximately 1,000 housing units per year for three years.
-The acute demand for new housing units, and especially affordable housing units, in the Greater Boston area is great enough to achieve this required demand, but it cannot be achieved by one municipality alone, hence the need for a regional approach.
+Based on our research, the optimal pipeline needed to support a large manufacturing facility is approximately and at a minimum 1,000 housing units per year for at least three years.
+The acute demand for new housing units, and especially affordable housing units, in the Greater Boston area is great enough to achieve this required demand, but individual resources are not sufficient for one municipality to demonstrate such a pipeline, hence the need for a regional approach.
 If awarded these funds, our goal is to support construction of a new manufacturing facility and produce the first 500 units of affordable modular housing by the close of 2030.